ani26052007/lensing-substructure-cnn-vs-fno/Specific Test IV. Neural Operators/README_Task4_FNO.md

 **How FNO replaces the CNN feature extractor:**

 In a standard CNN pipeline, convolutional layers build up spatial features through local kernels stacked to achieve increasing receptive fields.
-In the FNO pipeline, the SpectralConv2d layer immediately sees the entire image through the FFT, the 20 retained frequency modes correspond to the scale range of arc morphology features (roughly 7–75 pixel wavelengths).
+In the FNO pipeline, the SpectralConv2d layer immediately sees the entire image through the FFT — the 20 retained frequency modes correspond to the scale range of arc morphology features (roughly 7–75 pixel wavelengths).
 The 1×1 bypass convolution in each FNO block is the only local operation, preserving fine-grain spatial detail that the truncated spectrum discards.

+---

 ## Grad-CAM Validation

 ![Grad-CAM](images_T4/grad_cam.png)

 The FNO attention maps reveal a qualitatively different feature extraction strategy compared to the ConvNeXt V2 baseline:

 - **no_sub (row 1):** Attention distributes across the entire Einstein ring simultaneously — the model assesses full ring geometry and symmetry in a single global operation, consistent with FNO's unbounded receptive field
 - **subhalo (row 2):** Ring-tracing attention with concentrated hot spots at arc discontinuity locations — the model detects subhalo-induced breaks in arc continuity by comparing the full ring globally
 - **vortex (row 3):** High attention along the partial arc length and at the isolated arc fragment — correctly identifies the broken, asymmetric ring structure characteristic of vortex substructure

 The concentric ripple pattern visible in all heatmaps is the expected spatial signature of Grad-CAM gradients backpropagated through the IFFT operation — it confirms gradients are correctly flowing through the spectral convolution pathway rather than bypassing it through the 1×1 residual branch.

-Compared to the ConvNeXt baseline (which attends to local blobs and patches), the FNO attends to the ring as a continuous global structure, the architectural difference is made visually explicit in these maps.
+Compared to the ConvNeXt baseline (which attends to local blobs and patches), the FNO attends to the ring as a continuous global structure — the architectural difference is made visually explicit in these maps.

 ---